- Go sightseeing in Dublin and visit the popular Guinness Storehouse

 Day 4: Travel to Killarney via Kinsale

 Start the morning by heading to the port of Cobh, which was the Titanic’s last port of call in 1912.
 Then, travel to the coastal town of Kinsale.
-Take a stroll around the town, and treat yourself to some fish and chips (fries) at the famous Dinos restaurant.
-A 15-minute drive away is the Old Head of Kinsale, and here, you can hike the Old Head of Kinsale Loop, which is an easy, 1.5-hour walking route (on a country road) with spectacular views at every turn.
+Take a stroll around the town, and treat yourself to some fish and chips at Dinos restaurant.
+A 15-minute drive away is the Old Head of Kinsale, where you can hike the Old Head of Kinsale Loop, which is an easy, 1.5-hour walking route along a country road that features spectacular views at every turn.

-After that, make your way over the mountainous terrain that separates the counties of Cork and Kerry, and arrive in the town of Killarney, home to Ireland's first national park, with glistening lakes, beautiful nature, great food, and a vibrant cultural atmosphere.
+After that, make your way over the mountainous terrain that separates the counties of Cork and Kerry, and arrive in the town of Killarney, home to Ireland's first national park; the region is celebrated for its beautiful lakes.

 Day 5: Tour Killarney